8 Things You Should Know About Federal Work-Study

 7

 If you need help filling out your FAFSA form, reach out to your school’s financial aid office.
-Some schools may send a notice in early spring showing how much you made in your last calendar year to help you file your FAFSA form.

 8